romannovosad/shopify-postman/README.md

 I was looking for a Shopify Postman colleciton and found one done by @lucasxxx and @renatodex, from a couple of years ago.
 I though I might remove some deprecated features and add OAuth 2.0 authorization.

+GraphQL example was added too, for this one "Content-Type" header must be "application/json" and access token must be added to the header directly.

 ## How to use?

 The Postman Collection file is a JSON containing all information about each request.